UDRP Domain Name Disputes – Who needs to prove what?

 Let's look at these three elements in closer detail.

-Identical or confusingly similar to a trademark or service mark
+Domain is identical or confusingly similar to a trademark or service mark

 Under paragraph 4(a)(i) of the Policy, there are two requirements which the Complainant must establish, first that it has rights in a trademark or service mark, and second that the disputed domain name is identical or confusingly similar to the trademark or service mark.